EC 611 The Macroeconomics of Financial Markets (3 credits)

 EC 631 Market Structure and Firm Strategy (3 credits)

-Examines industry organization and the nature of interfirm rivalry within contemporary market environments.
-Develops microeconomic tools for determining the degree and nature of competition in an industry.
-Presents economic models of market structure and firm behavior to explain industry performance.
-Analyzes market definition using scale economies, merger activity, entry barriers, and cartelization.
-Investigates strategic firm behavior within well-defined markets.
-Addresses competitive strategies such as profit maximization, price discrimination, product differentiation, and advertising.
-Includes a game theoretical approach to demonstrate firm interdependence.
-Employs a variety of industry case studies to provide institutional context to the analytical issues.
+This course examines industry organization and the nature of interfirm rivalry within contemporary market environments.
+It develops microeconomic tools for determining the degree and nature of competition in an industry.
+The course presents economic models of market structure and firm behavior to explain industry performance.
+It analyzes market definition using scale economies, merger activity, entry barriers and cartelization.
+The course investigates strategic firm behavior within well-defined markets.
+It addresses competitive strategies such as profit maximization, price discrimination, product differentiation and advertising.
+This course includes a game theoretical approach to demonstrate firm interdependence.
+It employs a variety of industry case studies to provide institutional context to the analytical issues.

 EC 655 The Economics of Globalization (3 credits)